nrv-framework/NRV/docs/tutorials.rst

    tutorials/4_first_nerve
    tutorials/5_first_optimization

-Further code with fewer comments is available in the Example section
+Further code with fewer comments is available in the :doc:`Example section</examples>`.